theNizo/Nizo-Keyboard-Extension/README.md

 The scripts might have some bugs (they rarely happen).
 Reloading normally fixes everything. / Die Skripte könnten den ein oder anderen Fehler beinhalten (treten kaum auf).
 Neu laden hilft meistens.

 **Only the first one is tested.
 I ported it by changing the keys, so the oher files should work.
-If they don't, please contact me and I'll fix it.**
+If they don't, please contact me and I'll fix it. / Nur das erste ist wirklich getestet.
+Die anderen wurden nur gestartet, um zu schauen, ob sie überhaupt funktionieren.
+Wenn Fehler auftreten, bitte mich kontaktieren.**

 # English